 - Use the permanent press or delicate cycle.

-- Use the low-spin setting.
+- Select the low-spin setting.

 - Use cold or warm water.
 Aim for water temperatures that fall somewhere between 50º and 80ºF

 - Use the dryer’s permanent press cycle.

 - Remove garments from the dryer when they’re still damp and take them immediately to the ironing board.
 Dampness helps the drying process and the steam helps remove wrinkles.